Readify/madskillz/README.md

 ## Background and Purpose

 - I want to provide a simple breakdown of what I value most about people in Readify in the hope that most of us agree.
-- I want this to read as a either a narrative or as a reference.
+- I want this to read as either a narrative or as a reference.
 - I want to use language that promotes personal ownership.
 - I want to use language people can identify with, more human than human resources.
 - I want people to be inspired to grow personally just by reading through this.